ctb248/openai-api/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API NextJS Demo

 Just a simple fork of the NextJS demo for messing around with the OpenAI API.
 Adds a basic chat interface for freeform interaction with a text model.
 Also implements the Whisper API to record and transcribe user audio messages, as well as the Google Cloud text-to-speech API to narrate bot responses.